In this section

 As well as giving you the experience of living and studying in another country, it is likely to help you later in life – research shows unemployment rates for Erasmus alumni are 23% lower than for other graduates five years after leaving university.

-Visit the new Gold Skills web pages to find out more about many interesting opportunities to enhance your employability skills.
+Visit our Careers section to find out more about many interesting opportunities to enhance your employability skills.

 You can also sign up for our international mobility newsletter to be kept updated on opportunities study and work overseas.